AR banner

 Burial details:

-Fl/Sgt.
+Flt Sgt.
 Leonard Allan Eunson.
 Plougoumelen Communal Cemetery.
 Collective grave.
-Born on the 18th October 1919 at Northcote, the son of Frederick Charles and Mabel Kate Eunson, of 11 Walsall Avenue, Preston, Victoria, Australia.
-Grave inscription reads: "With Christ Which Is Far Better".
+Grave inscription reads: "WITH CHRIST WHICH IS FAR BETTER".
+Born on the 18th October 1919 at Northcote.
+Son of Frederick Charles and Mabel Kate Eunson, of Preston, Victoria, Australia.

-Researched BY Jenifer Lemaire for Aircrew Remembered - June 2019.
+Researched by Jenifer Lemaire for Aircrew Remembered (Jun 2019).
 Dedicated to the relatives of this pilot with thanks to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
-1-3”, Auckland War Memorial Museum, Weekly News of New Zealand, Australian National Archives, other sources as quoted below:
+1-3”, Auckland War Memorial Museum.
+Thanks to Adrian Lea for the information for Walter Nelson Irving and for the crew photograph provided by his great Uncle, Bill Irving (Nov 2024).
+Further detail added to the narrative by Aircrew Remembered (Nov 2024).

 Pages of Outstanding Interest